-For that reason, we have included provision for gubernatorial correction of the list of the state's electors when vacancies have been filled for any reason, as well as for inclusion in an initial certificate of ascertainment of an indication that amendment may be necessary if vacancies do occur.
-We do not see any substantial argument that states are somehow foreclosed from such amendment of their certificates of ascertainment.25
+For that reason, I have included provisions in both Version One and Version Two for gubernatorial correction of the list of the state's electors when vacancies have been filled for any reason, as well as for inclusion in an initial certificate of ascertainment of an indication that amendment may be necessary if vacancies do occur.
+For faithless elector purposes, these provisions seem particularly important for Version Two, since it employs the device of resignation and consequent vacancy on account of faithlessness.
+I do not see any particular reason that states could not provide for such amendment of their certificates of ascertainment.25

-D. Filling Vacancies in the Office of Elector.
+C. Filling Vacancies in the Office of Elector.

-The existing provisions for filling vacancies in the office of elector usually rely on the remaining electors, though at least two states provide for the initial designation of alternates.
-In the states that rely on the remaining electors, some do it without any specification of procedures, while a number explicitly provide for a majority vote of the electors.
-Again, it seemed advisable to regularize the process.
+The existing provisions for filling vacancies in the office of elector usually rely on the remaining electors, though at least one state provides for the initial designation of alternates.26 In the states that rely on the remaining electors, some do it without any specification of procedures, while a number explicitly provide for a majority vote of the electors.27 Again, particularly for Version Two, it seemed advisable to regularize the process.
 A number of states have as few as three electors, for instance, suggesting the possibility of a 1-1 stalemate if there is a single vacancy.
-Of course, the identity of any substitute is of little substantive moment if faithfulness is required, but as discussed in sections B and C, supra, the names of official electors could conceivably become important.
-For that reason, we have included a process for filling vacancies and providing a final list.
+Of course, the identity of any